solacerxt/Saving-System_Unity/README.md

 # SavingSystem_Unity
-Simple saving system for Unity game with multiple game saves in application based on Unity JsonUtility
+Simple saving system for Unity game with multiple game saves in application